Lisa Saves Herself from a “Necessary” Cesarean

-With great effort, Leah began to pushed out her 9 pound, 15 ounce (4508 grams), healthy, asynclitic, posterior boy.
+With great effort, Leah began to push out her 9 pounds, 15 ounces (4508 grams), healthy, asynclitic, posterior boy.
 This photo was taken during second stage in her bedroom.

 Here is Ayden, just seconds old.
 He has a cone-head, molded to show his posterior presentation in birth.
 You can see the classic, posterior molding for an extended (deflexed) head.

 Two years later, Leah and Jeff called us back for their second birth.

 Leah glows in pregnancy.
 She is buoyant and healthy, joyful and optimistic.
 Again her baby grew to “Minnesota corn-fed” proportions.
 We knew she could get her baby out.
 We also knew the baby was posterior.